Some simple theories from a Boolean algebra point of view: Two families of theories

 \section{Two families of theories}

-We shall consider two families of theories: the theories $T_\xm$ from our paper \cite{MiSh:1167}, and the theories $T_{n,k}$ studied by Hrushovski \cite{h:letter} which later played a key role in \cite{MiSh:1050} for $n=k+1$.
+We shall consider two families of theories: the theories $T_\xm$ from our paper \cite{MiSh:1167}, and the theories $T_{n,k}$ studied by Hrushovski \cite{h:letter} (see the Appendix there) which later played a key role in \cite{MiSh:1050} for $n=k+1$.
 We briefly review both here, starting with the second.